 A modular design allows each individual component to be replaced.

 COST-EFFECTIVE AND RELIABLE DESIGN TESTING

 In 2011, a life-size ‘mock-up’ of a below ground Crossrail platform was created to develop and test designs for the underground station platforms.
 The mock-up was built to help Crossrail understand how the new designs for new below ground platforms will look in real life and to determine from a practical perspective whether any design modification needs to be made ahead of station construction commencing.

-In finalising its station designs, Crossrail is including lessons learnt from London Underground and TfL London Rail about the operation and maintenance of Tube, rail and DLR stations.
+In finalising its station designs, Crossrail is including lessons learnt from London Underground and Transport for London (TfL) and London Rail about the operation and maintenance of Tube, rail and DLR stations.
 This knowledge and experience will help Crossrail to improve and finalise the internal designs and layouts for Crossrail station.

 The mock-up of the Crossrail platform - measuring 20m in length, 10m in width, with a ceiling height of 5m above the platform-edge doors - helped inform final design decisions about the below ground station environment.

 The mock-up was created using film set design techniques to replicate the feel of actual finishes, which are significantly cheaper than using actual construction materials: